 Avoid Bad Investments

-All veterans should watch for who try to pressure them into making investments, such as buying an annuity that’s not appropriate their situation.
+All veterans should be wary of insurance company representatives or other professional who use high-pressure tactics to induce them to invest in a product.
+This includes annuities that are not appropriate for their situation.
 While annuities can be a useful tool for securing retirement income, they’re not a good fit for everyone.

-Some insurance agents and financial advisers push people to purchase annuities because they have extensive fees.
-These fees make the policy too costly (and make it a bad investment).
-In these cases, agents may recommend a less-than-ideal product and walk away with a commission.
+Some insurance agents and financial advisors push people to purchase annuities because they have high commissions, which may make the policy too costly.

 Prevent Income Penalties

-Another tactic to watch for is when an adviser seeks to portray a veteran as earning less money than they really do, thereby making the veteran eligible for tax benefits and low-income pensions.
-The falsehood manifests later when veterans want to access annuity funds only to find out their money is locked up – and can only be withdrawn after paying a large penalty.
+Be aware of advisors who manipulate your income reports to make you eligible for tax benefits and low-income pensions.
+The falsehood will manifest later when you want to access annuity funds only to find out that it is locked up and can be withdrawn only after paying a large penalty.

 The National Association of Insurance Commissioners (NAIC) and other regulatory agents work to prevent agents from preying on veterans and exploiting their hard-earned benefits.